k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 #### Built-In Actors

-Broadway contains [built-in Actors](/articles/99_Broadway/04_built_in_actor_types.md) which address a vast range of activities and can be added to Broadway Flows: file handling, JSON handling, DB activities, String manipulations, etc..
+Broadway contains [built-in Actors](/articles/99_Broadway/04_built_in_actor_types.md) which address a vast range of activities and can be added to Broadway flows: file handling, JSON handling, DB activities, String manipulations, etc..

 #### Customized Actors